How do I make an appointment with a faculty adviser?

 I am trying to get certified for a single subject credential in art, who do I contact?

-How do I apply for graduation for the B.A. in Art or Minor in Art?
+How do I apply for graduation for the B.A. or Minor in Art or Art History?

 See the Graduation section of our website under Advising here.